 English gardens are both beautiful and functional providing a place to relax and enjoy the sights and scents of plants in bloom.
 However, planning and setting up an English garden takes a good of work and thought.
 Here is a look at some tips on how to set up an English Garden.

-It is always best to plan your garden during the winter months so that you are all set to carry out plans once spring arrives.
-By formulating your plans for your English garden during the winter you give yourself time to order seeds, plants and other items you will need for your garden.
+It is always best to start your plans for the garden during the winter months, so that you are all set to carry out the plans once spring arrives.
+By formulating your plans for your English garden during the winter you give yourself time to order seeds, plants and other items like cheap oil delivery for your generators, that you will need for your garden.

 Start By Planning Your English Garden on Paper

 Draw out your garden plan using graph paper.
 Most English gardens are either square or rectangular and most are quite large.
 Draw out where you want your plants as well as including pathways for you to stroll through your garden.
 Pea stone is an excellent stone to use for your pathway, although if you plan on making your English garden permanent, a brick path can lend a more elegant edge to your English garden.

 Most English gardens have some type of focal point such as a large statute, a fountain or a bird bath.
 Some English gardens may also feature a pond or even a Gazebo.

 Add a Touch of Formalization to Your English Garden

 English garden’s are oasis for most homeowners, which is why these gardens are often closed in by brick or stone walls or beautifully trimmed hedges.
 Enclosing your garden using a wall or hedges creates a feeling of privacy and adds a touch of formality to your garden.

 Consider the Type of Plants You Want in Your Garden